Samurai-Ebben/Portfolio/MjolnirsMight/README.md

 :-------------------------:|:-------------------------:
 ![](/MjolnirsMight/Images/Trhowingrecalling-ezgif.com-optimize.gif)  | ![](/MjolnirsMight/Images/Recalling-ezgif.com-optimize.gif)

-The whole idea of the game, personally is for me to test my abilities and create something all by myself.
-And i have always found the throwing mechanic in God Of War (Norse myth) very intreging and i wanted to try and duplicate it myself.
+The primary objective of this game project is to challenge myself and test my abilities by creating something entirely on my own.
+I have always found the throwing mechanic in God of War (Norse mythology) particularly intriguing, and I wanted to replicate that mechanic in my own way.

-In this three weeks project i didn't only make the system for throwing the hammer but i also modeled the hammer myself, using Blender. and designed the levels, showing my love for puzzles.
+Over the course of this three-week project, I not only developed a system for throwing the hammer, but also modeled the hammer using Blender.
+Additionally, I designed the levels, showcasing my passion for puzzle-based gameplay.